UPDATED March 14, 2022

-Singing and playing wind instruments generates large amounts of aerosols and thus poses a higher risk of spreading COVID-19.
-Wearing a specialized mask when conducting these activities, as well as placing filtering bell covers on wind instruments, significantly reduces this risk.
+Singing and playing wind instruments may generate large amounts of aerosols and thus pose a higher risk of spreading COVID-19.
+Wearing a specialized mask when conducting these activities, as well as placing filtering bell covers on wind instruments, can significantly reduce this risk.

-The following guidelines are currently in effect for all curricular and co-curricular aerosol generating performing arts activities.
-They will be periodically reassessed based on recommendations from the University’s Pubic Health Implementation Team (PHIT).
+The following guidelines are currently in effect for all curricular and co-curricular aerosol-generating performing arts activities.
+They will be reassessed on a regular basis by Environmental Health and Safety.

-There are no restrictions at this time; however, bell covers are recommended.
-As possible, maintain at least 8 feet of physical distance between the performers and others.
+There are no restrictions at this time; however, instrument bell covers reduce the risk of spreading COVID-19.
+It is prudent to maintain at least 8 feet of physical distance between the performers and others.

-- ASTM Level 3 or NATS-TMF Vocal Performance Masks* must be worn during all indoor singing activities, including routine rehearsals and classroom instruction.
+- Wear an ASTM Level 3 or NATS-TMF Vocal Performance Masks*

 Playing Wind Instruments:

-- ASTM Level 3 masks* with a slit opening must be worn and tightly fitted instrument bell covers fashioned out of ASTM level 3 mask material or made of MERV-13 or higher filter material must be used during routine rehearsals and classroom instruction.
+- Wear an ASTM Level 3 masks* with a slit opening and tightly fitted instrument bell covers fashioned out of ASTM level 3 mask material or made of MERV-13 or higher filter material.

-- Absorptive drip pads must be used by all individuals playing wind instruments indoors.
+- Use absorptive drip pads to collect effluent when playing wind instruments indoors.

-- Maintain at least 8 feet between the performers and the audience.
+- As possible, maintain at least 8 feet of physical distance between the performers and others.